iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

 need to type `yes` to confirm that you indeed would like the plan to be executed.

-At this point you can get a cup of your favourite beverage, and let TPI work its magic together with Terraform.
+At this point you can get a cup of your preferred beverage, and let TPI work its magic together with Terraform.
 They will allocate a remote machine for you, set up the environment and run your `train.py`.
 Once the script finishes, the machine will be terminated.